 Authors are reminded that they will be asked to provide electronic versions of their figures with their revised manuscripts, or asked to submit high-quality illustrations that can produced high-quality scans.
 Hand-drawn illustrations are best done in Indian ink on cartridge paper.
 Computer-generated illustrations should be saved as high resolution (300–600 dpi) files and in both .tif (or .eps) and .jpg formats.
 Files in other formats (especially those associated with word processor packages) cannot normally be used.
 The .jpg file should be sent with the initially submitted manuscript, the .tif or .eps files with the final revised version of the manuscript.

 Figures should allow for reduction to standard sizes to fit page space: column width is 71 mm; full page width is 147 mm.
 An intermediate width of 100 mm can also be used.
 Page height is 205 mm, but allowance must be made for a caption set in 8 pt type.
 Half page height is best.
 ‘Landscape’ orientation can be accommodated where necessary.
 Check image quality and legibility by photocopying at the necessary reduction.
 Final size for lettering should be no less than 1.5 mm for a capital letter, which translates to a minimum of 12 pt type if 50% reduction is required.
 Lettering should be in sans-serif type (e.g., Helvetica or Arial), not bold, and only initial letters of axis labels capitalised.
 The preferred symbols are those that are readily available on word processor packages.

 Photographs must be sharp and of good contrast.
 Identify any necessary details with appropriate labelling.
-Colour photographs can be printed, but at additional cost to the author; enquire before submitting a colour photograph.
+Colour photographs can be printed, but please enquire before submitting.